jameshughes89/cs102/src/site/assignments/huffman-codes/huffman-codes.rst

 Complete the ``public String encode(String string)`` method which takes a string and returns a bitstring encoding.
 The encoding is based on the encoding of each character.

-Complete the ``public String decode(String bits)`` method for decoding the bit string.
+Complete the ``public String decode(String bits)`` method for decoding the bitstring.
 This is the inverse operation of ``encode``.
 With the use of a private helper method, decode the string recursively.